kumagai-group/pydefect/docs_rst/tutorial.rst

 ::

-    pydefect eig -d *_* -pcr perfect/calc_results.json
+    pydefect eig -d *_*/ -pcr perfect/calc_results.json

 The :code:`eigenvalues.pdf` file looks like,

 .. image:: eigenvalues_MgSe_Va_Mg_0.png

 Here, one can see single-particle levels and their occupation in the spin-up and -down channels.
-The x-axis is fractional coordinates of the sampled k points, while the y-axis in the absolute scale.
+The x-axis is fractional coordinates of the calculated k points, while the y-axis in the absolute energy scale.
 Filled circles inside the figures are single particle levels at each k point.

-Two horizontal dashed lines indicate the valence-band maximum and conduction-band minimum in the perfect supercell.
+Two horizontal dashed lines indicate the valence-band maximum and conduction-band minimum in the **perfect supercell**.
-The discrete numbers in the figures mean the band indices, and the filled red, green, and blue circles mean the occupied, partially occupied (from 0.1 to 0.9), and unoccupied eigenstates, respectively.
+The discrete numbers in the figures mean the band indices starting from 1, and the filled red, green, and blue circles mean the occupied, partially occupied (from 0.1 to 0.9), and unoccupied eigenstates, respectively.